oloc/g10b/readme.md

 ## My own configuration
-To help you if you are in troubles, here is my own configuration.
+I do not possess a datacenter or a cloud, so I proceed with VMs.
+To help you if you are in troubles, here is my own configuration:

 * Operating System: Ubuntu 14.04.1 LTS, Trusty Tahr
 * Kernel: 3.13.0-39-generic